 If you meet the eligibility criteria, you can enroll in the Plan immediately either online or on the phone.
 You will need your Social Security number to enroll.
+It is important that you provide your employer with your current address any time it changes.
+If you leave the employer, please contact John Hancock directly to report changes to your address.

-For information on your I.A.M.
-National 401(k) Plan, please log in to www.mylife.jhrps. com or call 800.294.3575.
+For information on your IAM National 401(k) Plan, please log in to www.mylife.jhrps.com or call 800-294-3575.
+You are solely responsible for maintaining the security of any of your passwords or passcodes associated with the Plan and your individual account.